 Live streaming flourished during the 2010s, as well as video consumption on mobile devices.
 But so did latency.
 For instance, when eight million people watched Felix Baumgartner break the sound barrier on YouTube Live, the broadcast actually came with a 20-second delay.

-During the first year of the 2020s, live video streaming became ubiquitous.
-COVID-19 mandated social distancing meant that collaboration and entertainment took place online.
-It was also the year that Flash died, so broadcasters looked to streaming protocols like Web Real-Time Communications (WebRTC), Low-Latency HLS, CMAF for DASH, and Secure Reliable Transport (SRT) to address latency concerns and power interactive content.
+During the first years of the 2020s, live video streaming became ubiquitous.
+Pandemic-mandated social distancing meant that collaboration and entertainment took place online.
+2020 was also the year that Flash officially died, so broadcasters looked to streaming protocols like Web Real-Time Communications (WebRTC), Low-Latency HLS, CMAF for DASH, and Secure Reliable Transport (SRT) to address latency concerns and power interactive content.

-Some highlights of the year included the first entirely virtual NFL draft, Nasa and SpaceX’s launch to the International Space Station, and more than 3.3 trillion Zoom meetings.
+Some highlights of the early 2020s included the first entirely virtual NFL draft, Nasa and SpaceX’s launch to the International Space Station, and more than 3.3 trillion Zoom meetings.
 Use cases like telehealth, digital fitness, and live commerce became second nature to consumers around the world.

 Sources for Infographic: